 It’s great to encourage independence, but a little guidance from you goes a long way, especially for younger kids.
 We don’t mean you should hover and look over their shoulders as they study.
 Let them know that you’re always ready to help when they need it.
 Resist the urge to do their homework for them though.
 Experience is the best teacher at the end of the day.

-Spark some back to school excitement by sharing this post with fellow parents or students.
+Whether you’re gearing up for a year of home schooling or heading back to face-to-face learning, spark back to school excitement by sharing this post.
 Got any study room ideas you want to share?
 Leave a comment below.